EvanGrone/RecipeApp/README.md

 ![Activity Diagram.png](https://github.com/EvanGrone/RecipeApp/blob/main/Check%202%20Collaboration.png)

 ## 4. User Guide / Implementation
+## 4.1 Client
+## 4.2 Server
 ![UserInterface](https://github.com/EvanGrone/RecipeApp/blob/main/download.jpg)
 ## 5. Future Scope
+There are lots of ways in which the RecipeFinder App could be further developed if more time was available.
+Using a larger set of data would be useful for users because it would give more recipe options available to match with.
+Also, adding machine learning to the app would be beneficial.
+If a like and dislike button were added, then the system could learn what recipes the user seems to enjoy or even what is popular and take that into account when outputting a recipe.
 ## 6. Conclusion
+Overall, our RecipeFinder App would be very beneficial for many reasons.
+It saves its users time deciding by instantly outputting a possible option of something to make.
+Our app reduces food waste by giving users ideas of what to use their ingredients for.
+These are just a few reasons why our RecipeApp would be useful, but there are still many ways in which our app could be improved to even further benefit its users.
 ## 7. Walkthrough

 [Firebase Project Link](https://console.firebase.google.com/u/0/project/recipeapp-98710/overview?utm_source=welcome&utm_medium=email&utm_campaign=welcome_2021_CTA_A)